← All Blogs

 CSR Goals: Humanitarian Aid, Crisis Relief, Support for Refugees, Supply-Chain Sustainability, Digital Literacy, Women's Empowerment, Circular Economy, Carbon Neutrality

 Cisco is a frontrunner for social impact, ranking high among companies with the best CSR.

-Cisco is dominating efforts for social impact, ranking high among companies with the best CSR programs.
+It is dominating efforts for social impact, ranking high among companies with the best CSR programs.
 Their crisis response supports homeless and disadvantaged communities with resources.

-For sustainability, they have a unique program that fosters beehives to support the regeneration of the declining bee population, and their Circular Economy team works on resource conservation, which is further promoted by their Conscious Culture of fostering an inclusive workplace.
+They also have a unique program that fosters beehives to support the regeneration of the declining bee population, and their Circular Economy team works on resource conservation, which is further promoted by their Conscious Culture of fostering an inclusive workplace.

 Apple